egberts/egberts.github.io-src/content/articles/fail2ban-commands.md

 `port`, The port used by the service
 `ignoreip`, IP(s) that should be ignored by fail2ban `findtime`, Time range fail2ban will pay attention to when looking at the logs.
 `backend`, Defines how fail2ban monitor logs.
-It will try pinotify then gaming and finaly OS polling.
+It will try pinotify then gaming and finally OS polling.
 `destemail`, Address to send email notifications to `sendername`, From field for notification emails `sender`, Email address from which Fail2ban will send emails.